dougeby/IntuneDocs/intune/device-features-configure.md

 ## Single Sign On

 Most Line of Business (LOB) apps require some level of user authentication to support security.
-In many cases, the authentication requires the user to enter the same credentials repeatedly, which is frustrating for users.
+In many cases, the authentication requires the user to enter the same credentials repeatedly.
 To improve the user experience, developers can create apps that use single sign-on (SSO).
 Using single sign-on reduces the number of times a user must enter credentials.

 To use single sign-on, be sure you have: